-This unusual landscape had to be explained – and locals created several legends about the origin of these hills.
-Some tell about a fight of giants who hurled piles of the ground at each other and then left the battlefield without cleaning up the mess.
-Others tell about dried tears of an unlucky lover – a giant named Arogo.
+Humans needed an explanation of this unusual landscape.
+Due to this locals have several legends about the origin of these hills.
+Maybe giants hurled piles of the ground at each other and then left the battlefield without cleaning up the mess.
+But maybe these are dried tears of an unlucky lover – a giant named Arogo.

-Present day name of the hills is a recent invention, given by foreign scientist.
+The present-day name of the hills is a recent invention by a foreign scientist.
 German geologist Frithjof Voss saw these amazing hills in 1968 and these mysterious (then) formations fascinated him.
-In his scientific publication from 1970 appeared a nickname “Chocolate Hills” and after some while tourism industry took it up.
-Voss studied the hills with a help of aerial photographs and these studies channeled his career into the realm of aerial imaging and remote sensing – later he became a key expert in this area worldwide.
+In a scientific publication from 1970 he used the nickname “Chocolate Hills” and after some while, the tourism industry took it up.
+Voss studied the hills with the help of aerial photographs and these studies channeled his career into the realm of aerial imaging and remote sensing.
+Thanks to this he became a key expert in this area worldwide.

 Voss named the hills after their resemblance to a gastronomic treat – chocolate kisses just like the ones produced by “Hershey’s”.
 Before this some scientists have given other names, e.g. Smith (1924) named them Haycock Hills.
 But we could agree – Chocolate Hills sounds just nice and tasty!

-Chocolate Hills belong to the best examples of cone karst on our planet.
-But… what is hidden behind the term “cone karst”?
+Chocolate Hills are some of the best examples of cone karst on our planet.
+But… what is “cone karst”?

-Sooner or later water can dissolve nearly every rock which exists on Earth.
-But some dissolve faster: salt and gypsum rocks may dissolve in a few decades – centuries after their formation but limestone or dolostone is dissolved over thousands of years, in meantime forming amazing geological formations.
-Just like a melting heap of snow, limestone may form weird looking, steep residual towers, there form channels, caves, streams disappear in holes and reappear somewhere else.
+Sooner or later water dissolves nearly every rock which exists on Earth.
+But some rocks dissolve faster: salt and gypsum rocks may dissolve in a few decades – centuries after their formation.
+Limestone or dolostone, though, dissolves over thousands of years and in the meantime forms amazing geological formations.
+Just like a melting heap of snow, limestone may form weird looking, steep residual towers.
+Water creates channels and caves, streams disappear in holes and reappear somewhere else.
 All this interesting realm of geological processes in soluble rocks is named: karst.

 Karst erosion in tropical regions

-If the temperature is higher and there is more water – karst processes are more intense.
+If the temperature is higher and there is more water, karst processes become more intense.
 Thus, in tropical regions, where rainfall is huge and the average temperature exceeds 18 °C, limestone dissolves much faster than in dry or cold regions.

-There are places in tropics where wast, thick layers of limestone have raised above the sea level and are now exposed to intense karst erosion.
+There are places in tropics where wast, thick layers of limestone are well above the sea level and exposed to intense karst erosion.
 This process has three main stages:

-1. In the beginning form cockpit karst.
-At this stage, the limestone layer is dissected by numerous caves and trenches.
-Caves become large and collapse, trenches are widening.
-As a result, the limestone massif is dissected by a network of deep valleys with limestone ridges in between.
-Impressive cockpit karst has developed in Jamaica, Cockpit Country – hence the name.
+1. Cockpit karst is the first stage.
+At this stage, the water dissects the limestone layer with numerous caves and trenches.
+Caves grow larger and collapse, trenches are widening.
+As a result, a network of deep valleys dissects the limestone massif, leaving limestone ridges in between.
+Such impressive cockpit karst is in Jamaica, Cockpit Country – hence the name.
 Limestone soils are fertile – thus the hills and ridges most frequently are covered with lush forest.
-Of course, this landscape is very hard to penetrate – in most cases, virgin rainforest still thrives on cockpit karst.
+Of course, this landscape is very hard to penetrate – in most cases, the virgin rainforest still thrives on cockpit karst.

 2. Then comes cone karst.
 As the erosion of the limestone continues, the limestone ridges are divided into separate cone-shaped hills.
 The larger (wider and longer) the limestone body, the more hills.
 Yes, and Chocolate Hills could be the most impressive cone karst landscape in the world.